 Encouraging sportsmen’s involvement in the political process is an important aspect of protecting our outdoor heritage.
 Increased public participation, particularly at the ballot box, ensures that hunters and anglers are represented, strengthening the ability of the sportsmen’s community to collectively defeat anti-sportsmen policy objectives.
 Facilitating voter registration for sportsmen and women, at the time they purchase hunting and fishing licenses, is one way to increase the number of registered sportsmen and women voters.

-The issue was introduced at the inaugural NASC Annual Meeting in 2004 by a Georgia legislator and was presented as a NASC issue brief during the 2005 legislative sessions.
-Since that time, sportsmen’s caucuses in Florida and Virginia have passed similar legislation and attempts have been made in at least eight other states.
-Georgia, despite passing voter registration legislation in 2004, has yet to implement a voter/sportsmen registration system.
+The issue surrounding voter registration was introduced at the inaugural National Assembly of Sportsmen’s Caucuses (NASC) Annual Meeting in 2004 by a Georgia legislator and subsequently presented as a NASC issue brief during the 2005 legislative sessions.
+Since that time, sportsmen’s caucuses in Florida and Virginia have passed similar legislation while attempts have been made in at least eight other states.

-- Kentucky voter registration bill S 220 was introduced and subsequently passed the Senate in March, 2014, but failed to pass the House.
+- Kentucky voter registration bill S 220 was introduced and subsequently passed the Senate in March of 2014 but failed to pass the House.

 The following states have successfully passed and enacted voter registration legislation using the language below:

 - Georgia Title 21, chapter 2, article 6, § 21-2-221.1: “Each application to obtain a resident hunting, fishing, or trapping license issued by the Department of Natural Resources pursuant to Chapter 2 of Title 27 and made by an applicant who is within six months of such applicant’s eighteenth birthday or older shall also serve as an application for voter registration unless the applicant declines to register to vote through specific declination or by failing to sign the voter registration application.”